tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/3/LessonPlan.md

 ### 3. Instructor Do: Getting Started with Panel (10 mins)

-Students will receive a small demo on how to use Panel at a high level.
+Students will now receive a short demo on how to use Panel at a high level.

 **Files:**

 * [getting_started_panel.ipynb](Activities/01-Ins_Getting_Started_Panel/Solved/getting_started_panel.ipynb)

-Open the solved file, and give students a high level run down of how Panel works.
-Begin by showing students how to prep **Panel** within Jupyter Lab:
+Open the solved file, and show how to prep **Panel** within Jupyter Lab:

 * Panel can be imported into Python using the import command.